dattadebrup/dattadebrup.github.io/_posts/2018-07-23-Monocular-Visual-and-Inertial-Odometry.md

 If you observe the result closely you will notice that during the initial part of the path the predicted path more or less closely follows the actual path but during the latter part of the path the predicted path deviates largely from the actual path.
 This is due to the fact that the error in predicting the position during each step gets cumulated in the consecutive steps resulting in increasing deviation from the groundtruth as the algorithm proceeds.

-**This** shortcoming of this algorithm can be avoided by implemnting one or multiple of these methods:
+**This** shortcoming of this algorithm can be avoided by implementing one or multiple of these methods:

 * Kalman Filter (if approximate process model can be formulated).